-Gallery walls are a fairly inexpensive way to fill up a large blank piece of wall real estate.
+Although it’s not as easy as hanging a single piece of art, when faced with a large expanse of wall space in a room, a gallery wall is such a great decorating element to use.
 Not only can you stylishly share family photos, but other artwork can be mixed together.
 And if you keep the frames in a cohesive style or color a gallery wall can make for a very impressive statement wall.
+Here’s how to make a gallery wall in your house with a simple DIY gallery wall template.

 - family photos